tharittk/dist-kv-raft/README.md

 3. Wait: Listens on a dedicated channel for that specific log index.

-4. Execute: When the Raft loop applies the log, the result is sent back to the handler.
+4. Execute: When the Raft loop applies the log (commited), the result is sent back to the handler.

 To handle network partitions and retries (at-most-once semantics), the system tracks the latest serialNumber seen for each `ClientId`.